 Development of computer technology is increasing day by day.
 From the using of vacuum tubes in computers now we can see the using of AI (Artificial Intelligence) in computers.
 In this article we will learn about”five computer generations“.
-And I will introduce the examples of five computer generations so that you not get any confusion to learn about computer generations.
+And I will introduce the examples of five computer generations, so that you don’t get any confusion to learn about computer generations.

 If we look at the future of the computer the name of the Charles Babbage (Father of Computer) arises.
 Charles Babbage was a person who designed the first modern computer in 1801 and this machine was called difference engine.

 Anyway, the development of computers has passed through various stages.
 The development of computer is divided into five categories which are called generations of computers.